The Pools at Disney’s Polynesian Village Resort

 Barefoot Pool Bar

 Barefoot Pool Bar is the poolside bar at Disney’s Polynesian.
-It sits toward the lagoon side of the pool near the marina.
+It is located near the marina on the lagoon side of the pool.

 Here is a preview of their menu.
 They have a few quick-service food items available during lunch to early evening hours.
 However, most guests will likely want to mobile order from Captain Cook’s, the resort’s quick service, and bring their food back to the pool.